 As discussed above, NEMA appoints officers and staff to assist in the execution of its duties.
 Although the criteria for such appointment is not outlined, we may presume that such officers would have basic training on protection of the environment as well as some basic training on law enforcement.
 We could refer to them as environmental-sensitive police officers.
 However, these officers are too few in comparison with the amount of enforcement needed under EMCA.
 As earlier stated, the Kajiado NEMA office has only five (5) officers.
-The ideal situation would be collecting domestic waste at the collection sites thereby causing pollution to the environment thus contravening the EMCA.
+The ideal situation would be to devolve the officers so that every ward or at least constituency in the Country has an Environmental officer appointed under NEMA.